 The Fund's expenses are paid by the Fund, as provided by the Plan document.
 Expenses incurred in connection with the general administration of the Fund that are paid by the Fund are recorded as deductions in the accompanying statements of the changes in net assets available for benefits.
-In addition, certain investment related expenses are included in net appreciation (depreciation) of fair value of investment presented in the accompanying statements of changes in net assets available for benefits.
+In addition, certain investment related expenses are included in net appreciation (depreciation) of investments presented in the accompanying statements of changes in net assets available for benefits.